skip navigation

 Point of Order and Appeal Are the Heart of Democracy

-This post originally appeared at Jurassic Parliament and is being reposted at the MRSC Insight blog with the author's consent.
+This blog originally appeared at Jurassic Parliament and is being reposted at the MRSC Insight blog with the author's consent.

 In our view, the motions Point of Order and Appeal are the heart of our democracy.
 They provide the mechanism to stop a dictatorial chair who is acting like a “boss.”
 They are essential for every local government body, nonprofit board, and any group that functions on democratic principles.
 Learn how to use them to ensure that the group is the final authority.

-In this discussion, whenever we say “member,” we mean a voting member of the governing body.
+In this discussion, whenever we say “member,” we mean a voting member of the governing body (e.g., council, commission, board.)

 Point of Order is a motion that requires the chair to abide by the organization’s rules or parliamentary rules or to require another member to abide by the rules.
-If an error isn’t obvious, the member may have to briefly explain how the rules are being broken.
+If an error is not obvious, the member may have to briefly explain how the rules are being broken.

 How does a member raise a Point of Order?